Matisse-Consortium/p2obt/docs/source/features.rst

 The parser can also identify individual nights that are contained within a run by lines starting with **night** that are followed up by some block containing science targets and calibrators.
-This means, there is no need to avoid the word night to, for instance, give a more detailed description in the night plan for the observers.<br>
+This means, there is no need to avoid the word night to, for instance, give a more detailed description in the night plan for the observers at other locations.

-Here are a few examples that are parsed properly:
+Here are a few examples will be parsed properly:

 .. admonition:: File Contents